-Mortal Kombat 4 Review
+Mortal Kombat 4 Review (4 out of 5)

 The Mortal Kombat series of fighting games were two dimensional coin-op arcade games also released in console and PC versions until Mortal Kombat 4 (MK4) hit the market.
 Because of intense competition between 3D video games in the late 90s, developers at Midway entertainment presented a 3D version of Mortal Kombat, making MK4 a legend among fighting games.

 Mortal Kombat 4 was a damage-control measure adopted by Midway Games to compensate the flak received on their previous title: Trilogy.
 With some polished moves, good (then groundbreaking) 3D graphics and new characters, MK4 received good reviews from Mortal Kombat fans and critics.

 The story in MK 4 focuses on Shinnok rise after Shao Kahn gets vanquished by the earth warriors.
 Shinnok grabs the hot seat and the earthly mortals, together with Raiden, set on a new task to defeat him.
 There are no RPG or adventure elements in the game, just pure Vs modes, where players have to defeat the opponent and advance to the next stage until they confront Shinnok in the final showdown.

 There are some great and not-so great parts of MK4.
 The inclusion of new characters like Kai, Quan Chi Reiko etc. add some interesting elements.
 The game also features seven old characters such as a Liu Kang, Sonya, Raiden and host of other popular MK4 players.
 While the new characters completely fit into the MK universe, little changes have been made in the moves list of old characters.
 Some innovative moves could have made MK4 more interesting.